Vig997/ArchLab-Library/README.md

 # Improved Hardware Library in PyRTL

-This is my college freshman research project about building small reusable hardware blocks in PyRTL.
+This is a year-long research project about building small reusable hardware blocks in PyRTL.
 I wanted it to feel like a tiny, beginner-friendly version of an FPGA primitive library.